HouseRulesDLP/OSE/character_classes/Cleric.md

 **Exhausting Magic:** At a cost of 1 level of [[Exhaustion]], a cleric may choose to pass an invocation roll that just failed.
 This occurs after a normal Invocation Roll, and any expended Invocation Dice are still expended and any Mishaps still occur.

-## Turning the Unholy
+### Turning the Unholy
 Clerics can invoke the power of their faith to repel supernatural creatures opposed to their divine ethos.
 Typically this takes the form of Undead and Fiends, though your GM may have variations on this depending on their campaign and the religions therein.
-This causes then to automatically expend one of their Invocation Dice without rolling it.
+This causes them to automatically expend one of their Invocation Dice without rolling it.

 Compare the HD of any unholy creatures within 30 feet (who can see and hear the cleric) to the level of the cleric on the table below to determine the chance of success.
 If the target is a mixed group of creatures, use the HD of the leading creature (typically the highest HD creature that is not mindless).
 Upon a successful turning attempt, add 1d6 to the cleric's level.
 This is the number of HD worth of creatures (minimum of 1 creature) that are affected in order from lowest HD to highest.